homebase-id/odin-js/README.md

 - [JS-Lib](https://github.com/homebase-id/odin-js/pkgs/npm/js-lib)
 - [UI-Lib](https://github.com/homebase-id/odin-js/pkgs/npm/ui-lib)

-#### Prerequisite: DotYouClient
+#### Prerequisite: OdinClient

-The libraries depend on a **DotYouClient** instance, which manages authentication parameters for API requests.
-Ensure you configure the `DotYouClient` correctly to interact with your Homebase Identity backend.
+The libraries depend on a **OdinClient** instance, which manages authentication parameters for API requests.
+Ensure you configure the `OdinClient` correctly to interact with your Homebase Identity backend.

 ### Running the Apps Locally